cloud-gov/cg-site/content/docs/services/cloud-gov-identity-provider.md

 ## Obtaining credentials

-Once you've created the service instance, you'll want to obtain your client ID and client secret:
+Once you've created the service instance, you'll want to obtain your client ID and client secret by creating a [service key](https://docs.cloudfoundry.org/devguide/services/service-keys.html):

 ```sh
 cf service my-uaa-client
 ```

-This will display a link to a page on [Toaster](https://fugacious.18f.gov/) (Fugacious) which contains your credentials.
-Be sure to retrieve your credentials right away, since the link will only work for a brief length of time.
+This will create a cloud.gov identity provider and make the credentials available to you via a service key.
 Keep these credentials secure.
 If they’re compromised, the way to invalidate the credentials is to delete the service instance (you can create another, and it will have a fresh set of credentials). <!-- this advice should match on /docs/apps/continuous-deployment/ + /docs/services/cloud-gov-service-account/ + /docs/services/cloud-gov-identity-provider/ -->

 ## More information